top of page

 4. Swap onion/garlic for herbs and spices

-Most herbs and spices can be liberally added to meals as they are low in FODMAPs.
+Herbs and spices can generally be added to meals as they are low in FODMAPs.
 Great options include cumin, coriander, fresh ginger, dried chilli flakes, basil and oregano and for a real edge a tiny pinch of cayenne pepper.

-When choosing your herbs and spices ensure that there is no added onion and garlic, eg. curry powder can sometimes have onion and garlic added as an ingredient (always read labels!!).
+When choosing your herbs and spices ensure that there is no added onion and garlic, eg. curry powder can sometimes have onion and garlic added as an ingredient (always read labels!!) unless there is a specified amount allowed as per the MONASH low FODMAP app.

 Other great alternatives include pepper & salt (although minimal salt use is better for overall health).
 Red wine, gravy, olive oil and lemon/lime juice are also flavoursome and can easily be added to add a boost to meals.